- Ways to Give

 AB President's Corner

-As an alumna, I've been involved as a career mentor, a panelist for Career Connections and I've hired Peace graduates through my company, Nextaff (a Workforce Strategies Company), here in Raleigh.
-I've also served as a class agent, helping raise funds for my alma mater through gifts made to The Loyalty Fund, as well as been as an event volunteer and a member of the Alumni Board.
+I've been involved for many years now as a career mentor, a panelist for Career Connections, and I've hired Peace graduates through my company, Nextaff (a Workforce Strategies Company), here in Raleigh.
+I've also served as a class agent, helping raise funds for our Alma Mater through gifts made to The Loyalty Fund, as well as been as an event volunteer and a member of the Alumni Board.

 The pride I feel in my Alma Mater today comes from many places: memories from when I was a student, lasting friendships that weathered both the test of time and transition, the foundation of confidence I found through my academic programs, and the sense of accomplishment I gained as I entered the real world knowing Peace had given me the foundation I needed to be successful.